 "On the other hand, we sell end products to a growing group of local butchers, because they really see the difference between manual and mechanical cuts.”

 Most of the time, Brabant Meat uses StreamLine for processing fresh broiler thighs.
 They are deboned and trimmed manually, with or without skin.
 When skinless products are required, the thighs first pass through a stand-alone Marel SK skinner.
 John Hendriks is enthusiastic about it.
 “This Marel skinner works fantastically, running very reliably, without too much noise.
 It has a nice wide conveyor belt, higher capacity than other skinners and no wear and tear issues.”

-Two years ago, Brabant Meat switched to Marel StreamLine; this move resulted in a logistic heaven.
+Two years ago, Brabant Meat switched to Marel StreamLine; this move resulted in logistic heaven.
 "Before, we were totally surrounded by crates.
-We did manual cutting on a large working table and all the time, there had to be a pile of 400 kilos of meat on the table.
+We did the manual cutting on a large working table and all the time, there had to be a pile of 400 kilos of meat on the table.
 Even before the table was empty, new meat was already being put on top of it.
-As a consequence the meat temperature became almost too high.
-From a bacteriologic perspective, StreamLine is therefore an enormous step ahead."
+As a consequence, the meat temperature became almost too high.
+From a bacteriologic perspective, StreamLine is, therefore, an enormous step ahead."

 Now, a pallet of thigh meat is guided through the skinner and StreamLine and half an hour later the products are processed and back in the chiller.